misalima/book-finder-backend/README.md

 $ cp .env.example .env
 ````

-### Running the Application with Docker
+### Running the Database

-To start the application and the PostgreSQL database using Docker Compose, run:
+Before running the Nest.js application, you need to start the PostgreSQL database using Docker Compose.
+Make sure you have Docker running, and run:
 ```bash
 $ docker-compose up
 ```

 ### Prisma Commands

-After starting the Docker containers, you might need to run Prisma commands to set up the database schema and apply migrations.
+We are using Prisma ORM, so if it's the first time you're running the application, you will need to run Prisma commands to set up the database schema and apply migrations.
 Here are the common commands:

 ```bash
 # apply database migrations